SCW-Aberystwyth/Using-VNC-and-IDL-on-SCW/_episodes/04-example_IDL_job.md

 title: "A Solarsoft IDL example"
 objectives:
 - "Run an IDL program using the Solarsoft library"
+questions:
+- "How do we run IDL programs using the Solarsoft library"
 ---

 A simple set of example code to confirm that IDL and Solarsoft are functioning as expected is available from [https://gitlab.com/FaradaysGnomes/scw-idl-tutorial.git](Richard Grimes' gitlab page).